Who We Are

 Meet the co-founders

 Coney Pulla was raised by a family from lowest caste in India, known as the “untouchables.”
 Coney’s family lived in poverty for many generations.
 From a young age, he would pass children living in huts alongside a drainage ditch.
-The families Coney saw didn’t make enough money to provide them with adequate food or an education.
-Seeing this, Coney knew that someday he would help these people and others like them.
+The other kids Coney saw, couldn't attend school because they were working to try to earn enough food for their family to eat.
+Seeing this, Coney knew that someday he would do something to help his brothers and sisters of India.
 His father’s dream was to send one of his children to college overseas.
-After the first three children in the family refused, Coney, the youngest, was his father’s last hope.
+After the oldest three sons refused, Coney, the youngest, was his father’s last hope.
+Coney didn't want to go either.
+But, he wanted to do it for his father.

 The day finally came when Coney was accepted to a university in America.
-One day as he attended a class in Political Science.
-He learned in the class that college wasn’t just about getting a high-paying job, it was about making a positive impact on the world.
-He decided he wanted to find a way to make a positive impact in India.
+One day, in a Political Science class, he learned that college wasn’t just about getting a high-paying job, it was about making a positive impact on the world.
+That re-focused his goals on helping families back home.

 How We Started

 Coney met Corbin in 2013.
 Coney and Corbin talked about what they could do to have a positive impact on the world.
-After doing some research, they found that the world had enough food to end global hunger.
-And yet, 1 in 9 people in the world still go to bed on an empty stomach.
-With 800 million people affected, ending global hunger is one of the world’s top challenges.
-India is the country with the most people affected, 200 million.
-Rice is consumed more than any other food in India, which also meant that Coney and Corbin would be able to find a lot of discarded rice bags there.
+One major problem is that the world has enough food to feed everyone, and yet, 1 in 9 people still go to bed on an empty stomach.
+With 800 million people affected, ending global hunger is still one of the world’s top challenges.
+India has 200 million people affected, more than any country in the world.
+Rice is consumed more than any other food in India, which also meant that Coney and Corbin would be able to find a lot of discarded burlap rice bags there.
 Their plan was to repurpose rice bags into tote bags and sell them.
 For every bag they made, they would give a kilo of rice away to a family in need.
-Giving rice is equal to giving life...which symbolizes love.
+In India, giving rice to someone symbolizes sharing your love, therefore, Rice Love was born.

 RICE LOVE IS BORN

-In December 2014, Coney graduated and moved back to India.
-Corbin quit his job in order to ship the first 200 tote bags to the first 200 customers.
-The following month, the two gave 200 kilos of rice in Coney’s hometown to the very people he imagined helping years earlier.
-Today, Rice Love finds families in India with temporary job loss or illness to give to.
+In January 2015, Coney moved back to India.
+Corbin quit his job to work on Rice Love full-time.
+In the first month, he shipped the first 200 bags to the first 200 customers.
+The following month, Corbin flew to India for first time.
+The purpose was to meet up with Coney and give 200 kilos in his hometown to the very people he imagined helping years earlier.
+Today, Rice Love gives to families in India with temporary job loss or illness.
 Every family is delivered 25 kilos of rice.
-Families share their photo and story on ricelove.org to say, "Thank you!"
+Families share their photos and stories on ricelove.org to say, "Thank you!"